TNDC2002/PEproject/documents/report.md

 - **_Performance:_**
   - The platform should have fast loading times and responsive navigation to provide a seamless user experience.
-  - Streaming of movies and TV shows should be smooth and uninterrupted, with minimal buffering.
 - **_Scalability and Availability:_**
   - The platform should be designed to handle a growing user base and increasing traffic without compromising performance.
   - It should be scalable to accommodate a large number of concurrent users and a growing content library.